Nsustain/nsustain.com/CONTRIBUTING.md

   These are guidelines, not rules.
   Thus, feel free to break these guidelines if you think that'd be better.
-  However, they'll definitely help you and everyone if you fully understand these guidelines.
+  However, fully understanding these guidelines will benefit everyone including yourself.
 </p>

 <br>